VATSIM-Saudi-Arabia/documentation-site/docs/Standard Operating Procedures/King Fahd International Airport/04-tower.md

 !!! info "Do note"
     VFR Crosscountry traffic are considered as departures and shall depart from the active departure runway unless needed otherwise by AIR.

+##### 4.3.2.1 VFR departures with UVR
+VFR aircraft desiring to exit Dammam CTR shall follow the published urban VFR routes by GACA.

+##### 4.3.2.2 VFR departures without UVR
+Upon request, VFR aircraft may exit Dammam CTR either along their intended track or as directed by AIR.

 #### 4.3.3.
 VFR arrivals
 All VFR Arrivals must enter the control zone through the entry/exit VRPs described in section 4.3.1.1.